Berndnaut Smilde

 Berndnaut Smilde (Groningen, 1978) is a Dutch visual artist.

 Early life

 Berndnaut Smilde was born in 1978 in Groningen.
 In 2005, Smilde graduated with a master's degree in fine art from the Frank Mohr Institute of Hanze University in Groningen.

 Career

 Smilde's best known works include the series Conditioner; sculptures that spread an antiseptic scent throughout several rooms, and Unflattened, which shows an inverted rainbow.

 In 2012 he created a series of self-made clouds, of which Nimbus II, 2012, first performed in the Lady Chapel of Hoorn, was included in London's Saatchi Gallery.
 He chooses locations that are old, damp, that have no air circulation.
 Time magazine called this technique one of the fifty best inventions of 2012.

+In a collaboration with the photographer Simon Procter Smilde signature manufactured cloudscapes with fashion luminaries Karl Lagerfeld, Dolce & Gabbana, Donatella Versace and Alber Elbaz.
+The pictures appeared in feature in the September 2013 issue "ICONOCLOUDS" of Harper's Bazaar U.S.